Collection, Payment, Paperwork and more

 Can I take anything out of the vehicle?

-If anything has been taken out of the vehicle such as the stereo.
-Make sure the details you give reflect this.
+If anything has been taken out of the vehicle, such as the stereo, you must ensure the details you give reflect this.

 Can you collect vans?